alwaysdata/documentation/content/accounts/account-transfer/index.en.md

 > Do this, for instance, if you only wish to cede certain accounts, cede them to several people, or so that the recipient cannot recover his client history.

-Go to **Accounts > Transfer to another user**.
+Go to **Subscriptions > Transfer to another user**.
 You will have to indicate the email address of the recipient profile, which will then be able to accept it in the Disposals tab of your client interface.

 {{< fig "images/accounts.en.png" "" >}}